pocl/pocl/doc/sphinx/source/releasing.rst

   A good way is to create a wiki page for the release schedule and a test log.
 See https://github.com/pocl/pocl/wiki/pocl-0.10-release-testing for an example.
-* To publish a release, after testing it thoroughly, rename the latest RC tar ball to omit the rcX tag, e.g., pocl-0.10.tar.gz.
+* To publish a release, create a new release on Github without the checking the pre-release checkbox.
   Upload the tar ball to the sourceforge download page and to http://portablecl.org/downloads.
 * Update the CHANGES and ANNOUNCEMENT text files in these directories.
   ANNOUNCEMENT is a copy of the latest release notes.
 A direct link to it can